buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 system.
 The first is a :class:`ChangeSource` that is capable of identifying the branch which owns any given file.
-This depends upon a user-supplied function, in an external program that runs in the SVN commit hook and connects to the buildmaster's :class:`PBChangeSource` over a TCP connection. (you can use the ``buildbot sendchange`` utility for this purpose, but you will still need an external program to decide what value should be passed to the :option:`--branch=` argument).
+This depends upon a user-supplied function, in an external program that runs in the SVN commit hook and connects to the buildmaster's :bb:chsrc:`PBChangeSource` over a TCP connection. (you can use the ``buildbot sendchange`` utility for this purpose, but you will still need an external program to decide what value should be passed to the :option:`--branch=` argument).